mebasoglu/pc2_combiner/README.md

 # pc2_combiner
 ---
 This is a ROS 2 package to transform and combine multiple PointCloud2 messages into a single one.
-Points are transformed and combined with all their fileds, not just x, y and.
+Points are transformed and combined with all their fileds, not just x, y and z.
 Therefore the produced point cloud contains intensity and ring fileds, so we get a colorful cloud on RViz.
 The launch file `combine.py` publishes a transform for each PointCloud2 topic.

 Here is the tf tree on RViz: